MOSEK/mosek.rust/doc/source/api.rst

     ``numanz : i32``

-Obtains the number of non-zeros in :math:`A`.
+Obtains the number of non-zeros in the coefficient matrix.

 .. index:: get_num_a_nz_64